DeanGilewicz/generator-ll-prototype/README.md

 ** styles/

-- where user sass is written
+- where user scss is written

 ** templates/